Hasakah city offensive

-The Al-Hasakah city offensive was launched during the Syrian Civil War by the Islamic State of Iraq and the Levant (ISIL or ISIS) against the city of Al-Hasakah, which was held by both the Syrian Armed Forces and the Kurdish YPG.
+The Hasakah city offensive was launched during the Syrian Civil War by the Islamic State (IS) against the city of Hasakah, which was held by both the Syrian Armed Forces and the Kurdish YPG.

 Background

-In May 2015, the Kurdish YPG, backed by the Assyrian Syriac Military Council, allied Arab tribal fighters, and Free Syrian Army fighters, launched a large-scale offensive in the western Al-Hasakah Governorate, capturing over 4,000 km² of land and over 230 villages from ISIL.
+In May 2015, the Kurdish YPG, backed by the Assyrian Syriac Military Council, allied Arab tribal fighters, and Free Syrian Army fighters, launched a large-scale offensive in the western Hasakah Governorate, capturing over 4,000 km² of land and over 230 villages from ISIS.

 The offensive

-On 30 May, ISIL launched an offensive towards the Syrian government-controlled part of Al-Hasakah, and advanced in the city's outskirts after two suicide bombers targeted Syrian Army positions, killing and wounding 50 soldiers.
-The offensive originated from the ISIL-held town of Al-Shaddadah, south of Al-Hasakah, and was the jihadist organizations's third assault on the city in 2015.
+On 30 May, ISIL launched an offensive towards the Syrian government-controlled part of Hasakah, and advanced in the city's outskirts after two suicide bombers targeted Syrian Army positions, killing and wounding 50 soldiers.
+The offensive originated from the ISIL-held town of Al-Shaddadah, south of Hasakah, and was the jihadist organizations's third assault on the city in 2015.

 On 31 May, the Syrian Arab Air Force bombed Al-Shaddadah, killing 43 ISIL militants and family members, as well as 22 civilians.
 The strikes targeted a souq market.
-The same day, two ISIL suicide bombers attacked military positions near Al-Hasakah.
+The same day, two ISIL suicide bombers attacked military positions near Hasakah.
 One of them drove a tanker, killing nine soldiers.

-On 1 June, ISIL launched its second attack on Al-Hasakah by firing a barrage of mortar shells and rockets toward the city center, followed by a ground assault on the villages of Al-Dawoudiyah and Rad Shaqra.
+On 1 June, ISIL launched its second attack on Hasakah by firing a barrage of mortar shells and rockets toward the city center, followed by a ground assault on the villages of Al-Dawoudiyah and Rad Shaqra.
 Eventually, the militants breached Syrian Army fortifications at the Al-Ahdath Central Prison, near Al-Dawoudiyah, capturing the southeastern sector of the facility.
 After Syrian government reinforcements arrived, the Syrian Army was reportedly able to recapture areas of the prison.

 On the morning of 2 June, ISIL took control of the southern perimeter of Al-Dawoudiyah.
 Meanwhile, Syrian government forces reportedly expelled ISIL fighters from Rad Shaqra.
 The next day, it was reported a newly formed pro-Syrian government Assyrian militia, called the Gozarto Protection Forces, had arrived from Qamishli to reinforce Syrian government troops.

-On 4 June, the Syrian government sent more reinforcements to Al-Hasakah.
-By this point, ISIL was in control of the Panorama checkpoint, al-Ahdath prison, three villages, including Al-Dawoudiyah, and the city's electricity company, bringing the jihadists within less than 500 meters of Al-Hasakah.
+On 4 June, the Syrian government sent more reinforcements to Hasakah.
+By this point, ISIL was in control of the Panorama checkpoint, al-Ahdath prison, three villages, including Al-Dawoudiyah, and the city's electricity company, bringing the jihadists within less than 500 meters of Hasakah.
 The advances came after an ISIL assault using six suicide bombers, including five against the prison.
 A total of 11 suicide bombers hit Syrian government positions since the start of the offensive.